superpelonpow/power-automate-docs.es-es/articles/ui-flows/setup.md

 Navigate to this link https://chrome.google.com/webstore/detail/microsoft-flow-preview/jcajipieipkmjpfakbdhmjidmhidogoo and install it manually, that will fix any issues.
 (For Edge Chromium, use the same link and accept when prompted to install from external stores.)
 -->

-## <a name="optional-install-selenium-ide-to-automate-web-applications"></a>(Opcional) Instalación del IDE de Selenium para automatizar las aplicaciones web
+## <a name="install-selenium-ide-to-automate-web-applications"></a>Instalación de Selenium IDE para automatizar las aplicaciones web

 El IDE de Selenium es una herramienta de código abierto que le permite grabar y reproducir interacciones humanas en sitios web.